bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maupertuis.md

 * lampooned Maupertuis's amorous adventures in the North.
 * Frederick tried to support the president of his Academy, but Maupertuis's failing health collapsed under the strain and he left Berlin for Paris in 1753.
 * He remained there for over a year, being pressed by Frederick to return to Berlin who claimed that the Academy was out of control now its director was absent.
-* This Maupertuis did in 1754 but then he was apparently blackmailed by a girl who claimed that he was the father of her child.
 * Shortly after this Maupertuis's membership of the Académie des Sciences was renewed and he was awarded a pension from the Paris Academy.
 * He spent seven months in Bordeaux but eventually reached Basle in October 1758 where he was a guest in the home of Johann Bernoulli.
 * he reveals remarkable powers of perception in heredity, in understanding the mechanism by which species developed, even in immunology, but no fully elaborated theory.